porpi/DigiAssets-Metadata-Server/README.md

 # DigiAssets Metadata Server

 REST API server for fetching and sharing DigiAssets transactions metadata.
+To learn how this repo fits into the DigiAssets stack please read the [API docs & wiki](https://github.com/DigiByte-Core/DigiAssets-Protocol-Specifications/wiki/API-Docs).

 ## Getting Started